-The proposal will be scored according to NIH's Criteria and Considerations for Research Project Grant http://grants.nih.gov/grants/peer/critiques/rpg.htm#rpg\01.
-The catagories to be scored are Significance, Approach, and Overall Impact.
-A student who earns a C+ or lower on the spring QE will need to make it up by working with the examiner to either revise their unsatisfactory exam or complete some alternative assignment, which may include writing a new proposal.
+The individual categories to be scored are Significance and Approach.
+A student who earns a C+ or lower on the spring QE (Overall Impact < 5) will need to make it up by working with the examiner to either revise their unsatisfactory exam or complete some alternative assignment, which may include writing a new proposal.